monsieurupanshu/WeedHerbicideLLM/README.md

 The extracted data was cleaned and formatted into a text format suitable for training the LLM.
 This involved converting CSV rows into structured sentences and ensuring consistency across the dataset.

 ### Results
-The trained model achieved high accuracy in providing herbicide recommendations.
+The trained model will be providing herbicide recommendations based on the Weed Guide.
 Below are some example outputs from the model:

 - Input: "Recommend a herbicide for Giant Foxtail in Spring."
 - Output: "Herbicide: Glyphosate, Effectiveness: 90-100%"